ap-gaming-co/ap-gaming-integration-doc/docs/shared-en.md

 2. Specific date range:
 	a.
 If `userCode` = null, valid date range will be up to 24 hours.
 	b.
 If `userCode` != null, valid date range will be up to 168 hours (7 days).
+3. The API will always return maximum 1000 wagers per each call.

+Example: To retrieve all wager data for user code X, assuming there are 2,500 wagers, three calls are required:

+1. First call: retrieves the first 1000 wagers (page 1), with indexes from 0 to 999.
+2. Second call: retrieves the next 1000 wagers (page 2), with indexes from 1000 to 1999.
+3. Third call: retrieves wagers with indexes from 2000 to 2999 (page 3).
+However, since the total number of wagers is 2,500, only the remaining 500 wagers (indexes 2000 to 2499) are returned in this response.

+Queries should continue until a response returns no records or the number of records returned is less than 1000, indicating that all available data has been retrieved.

 (2):
 When filterBy is settle_date, the system will only query data by date (not time) but dateFrom and dateTo must still use yyyy-MM-dd HH:00:00 format.